-Lecture Hrs: 20 This course introduces students to the basics of all transmissions, transaxles and driveline components.
-Students will learn the theory and operation of the transmission/transaxle and driveline components.
+Credit Hrs: 3 Lecture Hrs: 20 Lab Hrs: 55 This course introduces students to the basics of hydraulic systems, automatic transmissions, transaxles and driveline components.
+Students will learn the theory and operation of hydraulic systems, transmission/transaxle and driveline components.
 Emphasis is placed on the fundamentals, diagnosis, and repair of these components for operation.